Sina-Mohammadi/SFUDA-CropMapping/README.md

 # SFUDA-CropMapping
-The code and data will be released as soon as the manuscript is published...
+The code and data will be released by mid-October.